beccalebaron/javascript-prep-0224-code-solutions/prep-javascript-functions/prep-javascript-functions/prep-javascript-functions-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What are the five parts of a function definition?
+- What are the five parts of a function definition? function, (), parameters, {, return statement, }
 - How do you call a function?
+  name the function with (); next to it

-- What is the difference between a parameter and an argument?
+- What is the difference between a parameter and an argument? parameter is a variable and an argument is an actual value or used for calling

 ## Notes